raya77/target.en/help/c-integrating-target-with-mac/a4t/a4t.md

 ---
 keywords: a4t;analytics;analytics for target;analytics reporting source;adobe analytics as the reporting source for target
-description: Use Analytics for Target (A4T) to create activities based on Analytics conversion metrics and audience segments and use Analytics reports to examine results.
+description: Use Analytics for [!DNL Target] (A4T) to create activities based on Analytics conversion metrics and audience segments and use Analytics reports to examine results.
-title: What is Analytics for Target (A4T)?
+title: What is Analytics for [!DNL Target] (A4T)?
 feature: Analytics for Target (A4T)
 exl-id: 5bb80b03-8209-4932-a838-0e11c5865133
 ---
-# Adobe Analytics as the reporting source for Adobe Target (A4T)
+# Adobe Analytics as the reporting source for Adobe [!DNL Target] (A4T)

 [!DNL Adobe Analytics for Target] (A4T) is a cross-solution integration that lets you create activities based on [!DNL Analytics] conversion metrics and audience segments.
 The A4T integration lets you use [!DNL Analytics] reports to examine your results.
 If you use [!DNL Analytics] as the reporting source for an activity, all reporting and segmentation for that activity is based on [!DNL Analytics] data collection.